cagov/covid19/src/js/vaccines/DOCS.md

 [Charts Sandbox](https://as-go-covid19-d-001.azurewebsites.net/wp-admin/post.php?post=8906&action=edit)

+Vaccines - we are editing the `/pages/wordpress_posts/vaccine.html` and will move to staging closer to launch.

 ### Content
-Category names pulled from Word press from sample charts
+Vaccination group names are pulled from WordPress from sample charts.

 ### Translations
 Not yet scheduled

+### Code snippet example

 Code supports extra data points on each bar

-### Vaccine page
-Editing .html until ready to move code snippet to Wordpress & staging.
-`/pages/wordpress_posts/vaccine.html`

-In progress here as a reference / reminder.

 ```
 <!-- charts -->